 Service to the Public and State Workforce

 A number of training and continuing education programs are offered by COEH-associated centers such as the Southern California NIOSH Education and Research Center (SCERC) and Labor and Occupational Safety and Health Program (LOSH).
 The Community Scholars program connects UCLA students, labor leaders and the public through a seminar series that explores current issues in local occupational and environmental health.
-The weekly Environmental Health Sciences 411 seminar offered in fall and spring offers students and the public lectures in important topics ranging from molecular toxicology to unnatural disasters.
+The weekly Environmental Health Sciences 411 seminar offered in fall offers students and the public lectures on important topics in occupational health, environmental health, and molecular toxicology.
 Browse COEH publications and check our calendar for upcoming seminars and events.

 Just the Facts about UCLA COEH